zluuba/games-of-terminal/README.md

 make install
 ```

+### Additional

 If you try it on Ubuntu Server or another non-GUI platform, you need to ensure that your terminal supports all the colors that GOT uses.
 If it doesn't, you may face this error: "**ValueError: color number is greater than COLORS-1**" while running GOT.
 To solve this problem, you need to add the $TERM variable to your environment using this command:
 ```bash
 TERM=xterm-256color
 ```
+P.S. even so, if you use a non-GUI system, the app may process colors incorrectly and hide some items
+(actually just showing them with base colors - white text & black background).
+In the next version, I plan to solve this problem and create special universal color schemes for every game.

 If you experience any other errors, please create an [issue](https://github.com/zluuba/games-of-terminal/tree/main/docs/issue-reporting-guide.md)
 with a detailed error description and your OS name and version.